 However, Leuven's history is more than just industry.
-Centuries of science and knowledge are also rooted in the history of the University of Leuven (KU Leuven).
-Down the years, KU Leuven has produced hundreds of spin-offs and keeps on investing in innovation.
-Add research by the University Hospital (UZ Leuven) strategic research centers such as imec and that number only increases.
+Centuries of science, research and technological development are also rooted in the history of the University of Leuven (KU Leuven).
+Through the years, KU Leuven has produced hundreds of spin-offs and keeps on investing in innovation.
+Add to that translational research (bench-to-bedside) by the University Hospital (UZ Leuven), and strategic research centers such as imec and that number only increases.